 Nikki Grimes gives us 16 poems about thankfulness in Thanks a Million.

-Whether you pick one book to read on the list or many, you can use these conversation starters to talk about the character strength of GRATITUDE/APPRECIATION.
-You can also print the list out below.
+Whether you pick one book to read on the list or many, you can use these conversation starters to talk about the character strength of gratitude and appreciation.
+These questions are available in the free printable

 -I am thankful for__________.